 But beauty is only skin deep.

-Neville Hunt almost 7 years ago
+Neville Hunt over 7 years ago

 That's itski for this one!
 If you've read and enjoyed it, thank you, I am glad, but not gladitsova!
 If there are any aspects that did not work for you, or any inconsistencies, please let me know.
 Critical feedback is a valuable tool to help improve my writing.
 Thanks to all who have provided positive ego food along the way.